What not to do on a safari in Africa – 10 Things to Avoid on Safari

 • Don’t buy animal products

 Cheetah Safaris respects and protects wildlife.
 We are a serious environmentalist and a sustainable safari company.
 We don’t support wildlife poaching and killing.
-We try our best to practice sustainable safari practices and educate, create awareness in our local communities and show them how wildlife is important to us and to our future generations.
+We try our best to practice sustainable safari practices and educate, create awareness in our local communities, and show them how wildlife is important to us and to our future generations.

 In that case, we fight daily and advocate for wildlife rights.
-One of these is not buying or possessing a wildlife product, or carry a wildlife piece, or taking any wildlife with you back home.
+One of these is not buying or possessing a wildlife product, or carrying a wildlife piece, or taking any wildlife with you back home.
 This can lead you to be arrested and serve long terms in jail.

 Olkinyei Conservancy - Masai Mara - Things to Avoid on Safari - What not to do on a safari in Africa - Cheetah Safaris